awsdocs/amazon-workmail-administration-guide/doc_source/editing_domains.md

 1. Choose **Apply Policy**\.

-The updated actions of the policy should look like the following:
+The updated actions of the policy should look like the following\.

 ```
             "Action": [